guidodf09/ldm_3d_geomodel/README.md

 ## Contents
 - `scripts/` - Directory with `.py` scripts to preprocess the dataset, train the variational autoencoder (VAE) and U-net, and generate new realizations with 3D-LDM.
+It also contains the trained VAE and U-net.
 - `data/` - Directory to store training dataset used in this study `m_petrel.h5`  (3D, three-facies multiple scenario channelized geomodels).
 Additional files are the LDM-generated ensemble `m_gen_ldm.npy` used for static and flow statistics as well as for priors in history matching.
 Files are stored as `.h5` at the link provided.
 Synthetic "true" models used in history matching are saved as `m_true_1.npy`,  `m_true_2.npy` and `m_true_3.npy`.
 All are stored as `.npy` files.

 ## Quick Start